13DM/ACET/README.md

 This is not enteded for public release or use, but more a personal project.

-Currently only supporting Blender 3.4 - 3.6.5.
-Blender 4+ support in the future but right now only supporting LTS (cause it's what I use)
+Currently supporting Blender 3.6 LTS as well as Blender 4.2 LTS as of the latest release.

--Dad
+-D